Railroad track width

 Track spacing

 How much does railroad track weigh?
-Railroad track weight is described as pounds per yard or kilograms per meter.
+What is the length of railroad track?
 Grade: The slope or angle of the railroad right-of-way.
 The cess shown each side of the alignment is the area available for a .
 Document Series.
 Some other lines in Japan use 1,372 mm (4’ 6”) or 762 mm (30”) gauge.

 History of the railway track